Aashmeet/ServerlessData_Analytics/README.md

    i.
 Click on **Add Crawler** button.

    ii.
-Under Add information about your crawler, for Crawler name type **nycitytaxianalysis-crawler-reinv17**.
+Under Add information about your crawler, for Crawler name type **nycitytaxianalysis-crawler-username**.
 You can skip the Description and Classifiers field and click on **Next**.

    iii.
 Under Data Store, choose S3.
 And Ensure the radio button for **Crawl Data in Specified path** is checked.